-Since spring 2013, the Counseling Center has run a Survivors of Sexual Assault group as part of their group counseling program offerings.
+Since spring 2013, the Counseling Center has run the Women's Trauma Recovery Group as part of their group counseling program offerings.
 Counseling Center therapists regularly participate in trainings on topics pertinent to sexual misconduct, and the Counseling Center brings OED in to train all new personnel annually.